emissary-ingress/emissary/reference/core/load-balancer.md

     path: <name of the path for the cookie>
 ```

 If the cookie you wish to set affinity on is already present in incoming requests, then you only need the `cookie.name` field.
-However, if you want Ambassador to generate and set a cookie in response to the first request, then you need to specify a value for the `cookie.ttl` field which generates a cookie with the given expiration time.
+However, if you want Ambassador Edge Stack to generate and set a cookie in response to the first request, then you need to specify a value for the `cookie.ttl` field which generates a cookie with the given expiration time.

 For example, the following configuration asks the client to set a cookie named `sticky-cookie` with expiration of 60 seconds in response to the first request if the cookie is not already present.